If you want to create a successful app, it’s not enough to build a great product. You also need an effective mobile app marketing strategy.

 Many app developers choose to release a beta version of their app before releasing the full version.
 Releasing the app to a small number of testers can help you work out any faults with your app before unveiling it to the general public.

-Releasing an app to beta testers can be a way to build anticipation for your app.
-For example, you could use the opportunity to get early access as a way to drive pre-registrations.
+Releasing an app to beta testers is also a way to build anticipation for your app.
+You could use the opportunity to get early access as a way to drive pre-registrations.
 Additionally, the people who use your app may be inclined to talk about it on social media, or their blogs—making it useful for mobile app marketing.

-Additionally, releasing an app beta should not be only about promotion.
-In fact, the main reason is to make your app better.
+Remember that the main reason for beta testing is to make your app better.

 When you release your app, you want to get it in front of as many people as possible.
-One way to do this is via social media.
-Here are three strategies you can use to increase your app’s exposure on social media.
+One way to do this is via social media contests.

 First, you’ll have to come up with an interesting prize and a budget.
-When Snapchat launched, they held a contest giving away $10,000 dollars’ worth of camera equipment.
-While you may not have quite such a large budget, you’ll nonetheless have to find a way to provide something that people will find enticing enough to enter the competition.
+When Snapchat launched, it held a marketing contest that gave away $10,000 dollars’ worth of camera equipment.
+While you may not have such a large budget, you’ll nonetheless have to find a way to provide something that people will find enticing enough to enter the competition.

 Once you have a prize, you’ll need to decide how people will enter the contest.
 The method you choose should be the one that best aligns with your goals.
 Here are some contest examples: